square.jpg

 £1,235.00

-Condition: A magnificent display piece with a tremendous sense of history.
-Cosmetically excellent, it retains its original paint finish with only minor age-related wear.
-Mechanically, the horizontal control works correctly, the elevation adjustment requires encouragement, though the sight holds its angle once set.
-Optically, one sight is clear and focuses correctly, the other has some internal condensation obscuring the view and will require a careful strip down and clean if the instrument is to be used, other than just as a display piece.
-The tripod is structurally sound and retains its original paint with age related scuffs and scratches.
+Condition: Cosmetically excellent, its original paint finish is in good condition with just the right amount of age-related wear.
+Mechanically, the horizontal control works correctly, the elevation adjustment requires a little encouragement, though the sight holds its angle once set.
+Optically, both sights focus correctly giving a crisp image, but are slightly hazy and would benefit from a careful strip down and clean if the instrument is to be used, other than just as a display piece.
+The tripod is structurally sound and retains its original paint with some age related scuffs and scratches.

 Add To Cart